0xAX/linux-insides/Booting/linux-bootstrap-5.md

 where the `BOOT_HEAP_SIZE` is macro which expands to `0x8000` (`0x400000` in a case of `bzip2` kernel) and represents the size of the heap.

-After heap pointers initialzation, the next step is the call of the `choose_kernel_location` function from [arch/x86/boot/compressed/aslr.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/aslr.c#L298) source code file.
+After heap pointers initialization, the next step is the call of the `choose_kernel_location` function from [arch/x86/boot/compressed/aslr.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/aslr.c#L298) source code file.
 As we can guess from the function name, it chooses the memory location where the kernel image will be decompressed.
 It may look weird that we need to find or even `choose` location where to decompress the compressed kernel image, but the Linux kernel supports [kASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) which allows decompression of the kernel into a random address, for security reasons.
 Let's open the [arch/x86/boot/compressed/aslr.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/aslr.c#L298) source code file and look at `choose_kernel_location`.

 First, `choose_kernel_location` tries to find the `kaslr` option in the Linux kernel command line if `CONFIG_HIBERNATION` is set, and `nokaslr` otherwise: